 And finally, you’ll be joining an increasing number of young people who are considering an apprenticeship as their next step.

-Recent research from UCAS suggested that more than three quarters (78%) of students who received their A level or Level 3 vocational and technical results this month, but do not plan to immediately start a three year full-time undergraduate degree, are interested in starting an apprenticeship.
+It comes after research released by UCAS in August 2021 suggested that more than three quarters (78%) of students who received their A level or Level 3 vocational and technical results last summer, but did not plan to immediately start a three year full-time undergraduate degree, were interested in starting an apprenticeship.

-The research published earlier this month showed that 56% of 17-19-year-olds, who are not intending to start a traditional degree course in the autumn, have considered an apprenticeship.
+The research showed that 56% of 17-19-year-olds, who were not intending to start a traditional degree course in the autumn, considered an apprenticeship.

 A further 22% said their main plan was an apprenticeship (16% higher/degree level, 6% advanced level).